shmahdiprog/calculator-js/README.md

 if you open project for first time you can understan it, but after you click you can't see this description (beacuse I use 'local storage' 😜)
 I hope you enjoy it.
 Please share your comments about this projects with me
+## For using the calculator you have to downlad all of the files then open index.html